Pullusb/SB_ActiveSwap/README.md

 16/11/2017
-- Shortcuts are enabled all over editors (not just 3D-view) imply far less mouse trajectory ;) for exemple : allow to let the cursor in properties (over constraints or modifiers...) and quickly iterate to change parameter.
+- Shortcuts are enabled all over editors (not just 3D-view) imply far less mouse trajectory ;) for example : allow to let the cursor in properties (over constraints or modifiers...) and quickly iterate to change parameter.

 21/12/2016